DurgeshPatil24/Reddit-Clone/README.md

 # Reddit

-This is a full stack clone of "Reddit" built with React, Redux, Express, NodeJS and PostgreSQL.
+This is a Full stack clone of "Reddit" built with React, Redux, Express, NodeJS and PostgreSQL.

 ## Features
 - JWT authentication